yfiua/tutorial-node-classification/README.md

 # tutorial-node-classification (WIP)
-Tutorial on node classification in networks
+Tutorial on node classification in networks.

 ## Learning goals